Fajã do Ouvidor: Human geography

-The fajã is occupied by couple of dozen homes, some dating back centuries.
-But, less than half those homes are constantly inhabited throughout the year.
-The majority of the remaining homes, and new dwellings are inhabited during the summer months, when local population "booms" with summer tourists and visitors: there are approximately 30 families that have homes in this community.
-It is one of the few fajãs that have a sufficient population to support a disco, café, restaurant and lighthouse and is one of the most visited fajãs on the island, due to its ease and access from the interior.
+The fajã is occupied by a couple of dozen homes, some dating back centuries.
+But, less than half of those homes are constantly inhabited throughout the year.
+The majority of the remaining homes and new dwellings are inhabited during the summer months when the local population "booms" with summer tourists and visitors: there are approximately 30 families that have homes in this community.
+It is one of the few fajãs that have a sufficient population to support a disco, café, restaurant, and lighthouse and is one of the most visited fajãs on the island, due to its ease and access from the interior.

-During the winter months there are farmers who graze their few cattle on private land, but generally, arable land is occupied by potato, bean, corn, garlic, onions and small vineyards.
-The fishing port that includes a crane, supports various maritime activities including boating and recreational and artisanal fishing, using hooks or nets.
+During the winter months, some farmers graze their few cattle on private land, but generally, arable land is occupied by potatoes, beans, corn, garlic, onions, and small vineyards.
+The fishing port which includes a crane, supports various maritime activities including boating and recreational and artisanal fishing, using hooks or nets.